 - If you feel safe, try to do it in private, so they don’t feel put on the spot.

 - You might not feel safe doing it in private.
 If that’s the case, you can meet them in a public place where it’s still possible to have a private conversation, like a coffee shop or public park.
 It may help to ask a friend to hang out discretely nearby while you do it, in case you need someone for support.

 - Be honest about your feelings.
 Use “I” statements like “I feel…”.
 Try to avoid generalizing about their behaviour.
 “You always…” and “You never…” might make them feel blamed and hurt.

 If you’ve broken up with someone who is threatening you or harassing you, know that their behaviour is not okay, it is illegal, and it is not your fault for breaking up with them.
-If an ex is making you feel unsafe, it can help to talk to a friend, parent, or someone you trust.
+It can help to talk to a friend, parent, or someone you trust if this is happening to you.
 They can help you figure out your options for getting your ex to stop, and for keeping you safe.
 You can also call Kids Help Phone any time at 1-800-668-6868 to talk to a counsellor about your options.

 My partner wants to break up, but I don’t.
 How do I handle this?